11/5/2024

 Chief Operating Officer

-The pipeline model is still a position of strength David and there's no question about that for us and the stats that we have you know proved that.
-The size of projects being up over 30 percent year over year is a is a really good example.
-Our project and so the issue we're seeing now though is the amount of volume that's coming with each of those products and projects is smaller.
-In addition the amount of challenge we've seen in the base has come both from a volume perspective and a pricing standpoint.
-So the pipeline needs to be enhanced and needs to be bigger in order to offset some of those headwinds that we're seeing.
-So when we talk about supercharging it's not a conformation on where things at it's just the opposite.
-It is strength to this business.
-We feel like it can do more and we're going to continue to invest resources and partner with customers in a way that allows us to be successful because we need the pipeline to be generating more in this environment.
+The pipeline model is still a position of strength, David, and there's no question about that for us.
+And the stats that we have prove that.
+The size of projects being up over 30%. year over year is a really good example.
+Our project win rates are also up since the acquisition.
+And so the issue we're seeing now, though, is the amount of volume that's coming with each of those projects is smaller.
+In addition, the amount of challenge we've seen in the base has come both from a volume perspective and a pricing standpoint.
+So the pipeline needs to be enhanced and needs to be bigger in order to offset the some of those headwinds that we're seeing.
+So when we talk about supercharging, it's not a condemnation on where things are.
+It's just the opposite.
+It is a strength of this business.
+We feel like it can do more, and we're going to continue to invest resources and partner with customers in a way that allows us to be successful because we need the pipeline to be generating more in this environment.

 speaker

-That's helpful Scott thank you.
-And just on Singapore, given the new supply in China can this can Singapore be brought back online and unless or you do need trying to recover strongly for Singapore to be brought back into production?
+That's helpful, Scott.
+Thank you.
+And just on Singapore, given the new supply in China, can this Can Singapore be brought back online unless, or do you need China to recover strongly for Singapore to be brought back into production?

 speaker